Sarah Scherger, M.D.

 For kids, especially teens, there are studies concerning the negative effects of screen time and its relationship to anxiety, depression and attention span.

-These 6 tips can help you trim your children's screen time when not in school:
+These six tips can help you trim your children's screen time when not in school:

 1. Be accountable.

-Set expectations with your kids, and set goals to be intentional about reducing screen time.
+Set expectations with your kids, and create goals to be intentional about reducing screen time.
+Many devices have features to set time limits for use.

 2. Be realistic.

-If your kids are spending a lot of leisure time on screens, including watching TV, start by setting smaller, more attainable goals.
+If your kids spend a lot of leisure time on screens, including watching TV, start by setting smaller, more attainable goals.
 Instead of jumping right to the recommended one to two hours or less per day, start by cutting their current screen time in half.

 3. Be engaged.